 The mass appraisal model appraised all taxable real and tangible business personal property within the boundaries of the Live Oak County Appraisal District, which encompasses all of Live Oak County, Texas.
-This involves approximately 35,574 accounts.
+This involves approximately 37,482 accounts.
 The district distributes the work of the appraisal among appraisal personnel, as well as, assignment of certain categories of property to Capitol Appraisal Group, Inc and Eagle Property Tax Appraisal & Consulting, Inc. The following sections described, by area of responsibility, the scope of work performed and those items addressed in USPAP Standard 6-7 (k) through (p).

-The Chief Appraiser, who is the chief executive officer of the District, manages the District.
+The Chief Appraiser, who is the chief executive officer of the district, manages the district.
 All District employees report to the chief appraiser.
 The district is divided into two divisions: Appraisal & Collections.
-The District is charged with the tasks of appraisal, assessment and collections for all Live Oak County taxing authorities.
+The district is charged with the tasks of appraisal, assessment and collections for all Live Oak County taxing authorities.
 Appraisal Staff performs all appraisal and collection related work for real and business personal property in the jurisdiction.
 Additionally, they handle all property owner requests for value, special appraisal and equalization questions, as well as Appraisal Review Board cases.
-The District's appraisers are subject to the provisions of the Property Taxation Professional Certification Act and must be duly registered with The Texas Department of Licensing and Regulation.
+The district's appraisers are subject to the provisions of the Property Taxation Professional Certification Act and must be duly registered with The Texas Department of Licensing and Regulation.
 The staff consists 7 employees with the following classifications:

 - o 1 Administrator (Chief Appraiser)

-- o 1 Administrative Assistant

 - o 1 Appraiser

-- 0 1 Records/Deeds Analyst

 - o 1 Financial Coordinator

+Administrative Assistant

+Records/Deeds Analyst

-- 1 Tax Collection Analyst
+Tax Collection Analyst

-- 1 Clerk/Receptionist

-While the appraisal staff conducts most of the appraisal activities, the district also contracts with Capitol Appraisal Group, Inc. for utility, pipelines, gas lines, cell towers, communication and mineral accounts as well as Eagle Property Tax Appraisal & Consulting, Inc for commercial accounts.
+The appraisal staff along with Eagle Property Tax Appraisal & Consulting conduct all appraisal activities for both real property and commercial property within Live Oak County.
+The district also contracts with Capitol Appraisal Group, Inc. for utility, pipelines, gas lines, cell towers, communication and mineral accounts.